Bubb Lake

-Bubb Lake is located west of Eagle Bay, New York.
+Bubb Lake (Bub's Lake) is located west of Eagle Bay, New York.
 The outlet creek flows into North Branch Moose River.
 Fish species present in the lake are brook trout, and brown bullhead.
 There is carry down access trail off Route 28.
+In the 1800's the lake was known as Bub's Lake.
+The lake was named after Otis "Bub" Arnold Jr., who lived nearby and hunted for deer there.